Ditectrev/Scrum-Master-I-PSM-I-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### A Scrum Master is working with a Development Team that has members in different physical locations.
-The Development Team meets in a variety of meeting rooms and has much to do logistically (for example, set up conference calls) before the Daily Scrum.
+### A Scrum Master is working with a Scrum Team that has members in different physical locations.
+The Scrum Team meets in a variety of meeting rooms and has much to do logistically (for example, set up conference calls) before the Daily Scrum.
 What action should the Scrum Master take? (choose the best answer)

-- [x] Allow the Development Team to self-manage and determine for itself what to do.
+- [x] Allow the Scrum Team to self-manage and determine for itself what to do.
-- [ ] Set up the meeting and tell the Development Team that is how it will be done.
+- [ ] Set up the meeting and tell the Scrum Team that is how it will be done.
-- [ ] Ask the Development Team members to alternate who is responsible for meeting setup.
+- [ ] Ask the Scrum Team members to alternate who is responsible for meeting setup.
 - [ ] Inform management and ask them to solve it.

 **[⬆ Back to Top](#table-of-contents)**